Skip to content

 axios (default)

-The default template.
 Generates client objects with methods that return AxiosPromise<T>.
 Includes a shared Axios instance configured with your baseUrl and query parameter serialization settings.

 bash